whitingjp/ggj16/src/ritual.md

 Development
 -----------

-Every time the ritual is performed a player will make some sort of change it.
+After every time the ritual is performed a player will make some sort of change to it.
-After the ritual has completed, use the selection method determined while defining the ritual's scope to pick one player.
+Use the selection method determined while defining the ritual's scope to pick one player.

 This player:

 * Draws a card from the Development deck.
 * Reads the card out to the other players.
 * Decides on a change relating to the card to make to the ritual.
-* Describe their idea to the group.
+* Describes their idea to the group.

 The next time the ritual is performed it is changed in the described way.
 Again, if you need to record this, feel free.